What Matters Most?

 Everything bloomed, that summer of my first rose garden — my sons and my garden grew tall and strong.
 My business was thriving too, the excitement of full-on creative fire at the heart of a vibrant community.
 I was in love with my work, in love with my lanky teenagers with their curious, questing minds, their cracking voices and joyous, generous hearts.

 My marriage, on the other hand, was failing.
 Almost invisibly, at first, it began succumbing to a creeping mildew of the heart that would not reveal itself — not fully — for a few years yet.
-By which time the damage was terminal, and could not be reversed.
+By which time the damage was terminal and could not be reversed.

-By the third summer of my rose garden, small herds of roving deer began clattering through our neighborhood, driven by new housing development down from the hills that were their natural home.
+By the third summer of my rose garden, small herds of roving deer began clattering through our neighborhood, driven by new housing development down from the hills that were their home.
 They wandered through my garden at night, trampling the soft ground with their sharp hooves, nipping roses neatly off their stems, depositing mounds of faeces in the garden beds.

 They stripped the bark off our apple tree, the one my boys had climbed until they grew too big for its slender branches.
 Yearling bucks rubbed their budding antlers against the apple tree’s trunk to scratch the uncontrollable itch of new growth.
 They left the tree weeping sap, vulnerable to opportunistic infections.

 One morning, I went out into the garden to find my rose bushes denuded of flowers, their stems broken beyond repair by slashing hooves.
 The ground beneath them had churned into a muddy gloop, the tops of their roots were gashed and exposed.
+I sat with my back against the bleeding trunk of our apple tree, my belly tender, feeling as devastated as my rose garden.

-And I cried, grieving the loss of something that didn’t have the strength to survive without heroic outpourings of my time, energy, resources and heart.
-I asked myself some hard questions.
-Why was I trying to grow the kind of garden that could not make itself at home in the natural world?
-What if I oriented myself to belonging, to harmony, wholeness, ease, instead?
+That day, I asked myself some hard questions.
+Why was I trying to grow the kind of garden that could not make itself at home in my corner of the world?
+What if I attuned, instead, to the Devas of this landscape, this particular geography, and planted the kind of garden that was at home in this ecosystem?
+What if my garden were rooted in belonging, harmony, at ease with its place in my world, instead of fighting to survive within it?
 What would that feel like?
 What kind of garden would I grow?

 When any element of an ecology is out of harmony with the whole, it undermines the health and vitality of the entire ecology.
 Rose bushes whose natural vitality has been bred out of them can no longer contribute to the vibrant life of a garden.
 Deer driven out of their habitat by human disregard trample and destroy in their attempts to forage for food.
 A family oriented around one person’s needs and desires, at the expense of everyone else’s, cannot flourish.